I’ve been watching the data over the past month. What i’ve found has definitely changed my opinion about the devices i’m using.

 I’ve knocked off two stars for each of the offending sensors.
 I don’t think they’re ready.
 As for the CCS811, continue reading below for my concerns on that part.

-Since releasing the Particle Squared, some of you have asked why use the CCS811 and Si7021?
+Since releasing the Air Quality Wing, some of you have asked why use the CCS811 and Si7021?

 Let me tell you, it wasn’t scientific.